-- 1. An employer who wants to participate in Shared Work shall complete and submit the Shared WorkPlan Application at www.does.dc.gov. - 2.
+- 1. An employer who wants to participate in Shared Work shall complete and submit the Shared Work Plan Application at www.does.dc.gov. - 2.
 DOES reviews the application for compliance with the requirements of the Shared Work Program.
-DOES will approve or deny the Shared Work plan no later than seven (7) days after it is received by DOES.
-Review of the Shared Work plan may take longer than seven days if the submitted Shared Work plan is incomplete, inconsistent, or complicated and DOES is required to contact employer for additional clarifying information.
+DOES will approve or deny the Shared Work plan no later than fifteen (15) calendar days after it is received by DOES.
+Review of the Shared Work plan may take longer than fifteen calendar days if the submitted Shared Work plan is incomplete, inconsistent, or complicated and DOES is required to contact employer for additional clarifying information.
 DOES will provide written notification of the approval or denial of the Shared Work plan. - 3.
 If the Shared Work plan is approved, DOES will email the employer an approval letter and a Memorandum of Agreement (MOA) for participation in the Shared Work Program.
 The Shared Work plan is effective as of the date noted in the approval letter. - 4.
 If a Shared Work plan is denied, DOES will email a letter to the employer with an explanation of why the Shared Work plan was denied.
 The employer will be given a chance to reapply by submitting a revised Shared Work plan.
-An employer may reapply for the Shared Work program up to three (3) additional times within a 12-month period, after the initial denial of the Shared Work plan. - 5.
+An employer may reapply for the Shared Work program not earlier than 30 calendar days from the date of the disapproval of the Shared Work plan. - 5.
 Once a Shared Work plan is approved, the employer should take the following actions: - a.
 Sign and return your MOA to DOES within seven (7) business days of receiving your approval letter.
 The MOA should be emailed to DOES at shared.work@dc.gov. - b.
 Inform your employees that your Shared Work plan has been approved and provide them with the guidelines, websites, and resources for the plan. - c.
 Inform your employees of the need to file an online application for Shared Work benefits. - d.
 Submit to DOES your master file that includes information for all employees within an affected unit. - e.
 Continue to certify weekly hours worked for each employee in an affected unit by emailing a master file and weekly certification to DOES at shared.work@dc.gov.